matthewdurbin/RadSI/README.md

         RadSI NOW calibration1

 Will print the current activity of the source named 'calibration1' in your Inventory.
 Below is a list of available commands.
+If you are using Anaconda, you can use the Anaconda Prompt - accepable through the Anaconda Navigator, start, search bar, etc...

 INITIALIZE - this command must be executed first!
 It initializes two .csv files in your current directory:
         inventory.csv- this is your radiation source inventory.
 Though blank at first, it can be maniuplated with ADD and DELETE